learn-co-curriculum/dsc-grouping-data-with-sql/README.md

 ## Introduction

-Just as with Pandas, another very useful manipulation in SQL is aggregate functions.
-For example, you may wish to find the mean, median, min or max of a column feature.
-For example, in the customer relational database that you've been working with, you may wonder if there are differences in overall sales across offices or regions.
+Just as with Pandas, we can use aggregate functions in SQL to assist with data manipulation.
+Sometimes you may wish to find the mean, median, min, or max of a column feature.
+For example, there could be a customer relational database that you've been working with and you may wonder if there are differences in overall sales across offices or regions.

 ## Objectives